Lut-Lat-Aung/nest_finder/README.md

 # Project 02: Full-Stack CRUD App (Nest Finder)

 Nest Finder is a marketplace websit for people to find temporary homes and vacation rentals.
-The target user for this web app is real-estate brokers who will connect property owners (hosts) and potential renters (guests).
+The target user for this web app is renters (guests), property owners (hosts) and real-estate brokers who will connect property owners (hosts) and potential renters (guests).
 The application provides an intuitive interface for managing client profile, properties and bookings (reservations), making it easy to find and reserve the client's request.

 **Team Members:**